To Bee or Not to Bee: Here’s How This Kid Earns $100/Hr as a Spelling Coach

 Jason surprised his mom, Deborah, when he made it to the 2017 Scripps National Spelling Bee, where he tied for 41st after training with her for only eight weeks.

-Deborah decided to hire a coach to help Jason compete this year — he’s speller No. 391 in the 2018 Scripps National Spelling Bee, May 29, 30 and 31 — and chose Shafer-Ray based on the free advice and word lists she found on his website.
+Deborah decided to hire a coach to help Jason compete this year — he was speller No. 391 in the 2018 Scripps National Spelling Bee — and chose Shafer-Ray based on the free advice and word lists she found on his website.

 “I figured anyone that was that dedicated to giving away stuff for free probably had a lot of value to give for people who were willing to pay him,” Deborah says.
 “He’s worth every penny.”